-Today's Date: Complainant's Information: Name: Student ID#: (If Applicat

-Mailing Address: (If Applicat ole)

-Home Phone: Day Phone: Email: 2

-Incident Information:

-Date(s) of Incident: Tim ne of Incident:

-Place of Incident:

-Details of complaint, issue, cond

-(Use back of page if more space is needed)

-Name of course and/or instructo (If Applicable) r involved: -

-Names and phone numbers of p ossible witnesses and how to best reach them: -

-Resolution sought by complains int: (Please keep in mind t hat the outcome you are sug gesting is not guaranteed .)

-7- 6-

-are deemed egregious by th Pacific Islands University e Vice President, may be s upholds FERPA in all m ffice that some incidents, pa subject to emergency action natters.
-Your signature bel as authorized by PIU Bo low acknowledges that is ard Policy.

-may be shared as education onal need-to-know in the investigation of this comp laint.

-Complainant's Signature:

-After completion, return this for m to the appropriate Pacif fic Islands University Admir nistrator for review.
+Today's Date: Complainant's Information: Name: Student ID#: Mailing Address: Student ID#: (If Applie cable) Home Phone: Day Phone: Incident Information: Date(s) of Incident: Time of Incident: Place of Incident: 7 Details of complaint, issue, concern, and/or inciden t: (Use back of page if more space is needed) Name of course and/or instructor involved: (If Applicable) Names and phone numbers of possible witnesses an nd how to best reach them: Resolution sought by complainant: (Please keep in mind that the outcome you are suggesting is not guarante ed.) are deemed egregious by the Vice President, m ent's office that some incidents, particularly sexual assaulay be subject to emergency action as authorized by PIU I n all matters.
+Your signature below acknowledges that in the investigation of this complaint.
+Board Policy.
+Complainant's Signature: After completion, return this form to the appropriate e Pacific Islands University Administrator for review.
+OFFICE USE ONLY:

-OFFICE USE ONL RECEIVED BY: Y: DATE RECEIVED: ]
+RECEIVED BY: DATE ACTION TAKEN: